 - b) Application An application for a sign permit shall be made to the Village Zoning Administrator along with a fee as required by Village Council resolution.
-The application form shall be furnished by the Zoning Administrator. - c) Issuance of Sign Permit The Building Inspector/Zoning Administrator shall issue a sign permit if all provisions of this Ordinance and other applicable Village ordinances are met.
+The Zoning Administrator shall furnish the application form. - c) Issuance of Sign Permit The Building Inspector/Zoning Administrator shall issue a sign permit if all provisions of this Ordinance and other applicable Village ordinances are met.
 A sign authorized by a permit shall be installed or under construction within one year of the date of issuance of the sign permit or the permit shall expire.
 A new permit may be issued upon filing of a new application and fee.